Botulism is a rare but serious condition caused by toxins from bacteria called Clostridium botulinum.

 Are there benefits to botulinum toxin?

 Because it affects muscle control throughout your body, botulinum toxin can cause many complications.
 The most immediate danger is that you won't be able to breathe, which is the most common cause of death in botulism.
-Other complications may include:
+Other complications, which may require rehabilitation, may include:

 Preparing for your appointment